stanfordroboticsclub/StanfordQuadruped/README.md

 ### Steps
 1. Set up the Raspberry Pi
     - Follow the instructions on this repo to put the self-setup code on the Pi: https://github.com/stanfordroboticsclub/RPI-Setup
-    - Instead of using the linked version of Raspbian, just use the latest version of "Raspbian Buster Lite" from https://www.raspberrypi.org/downloads/raspbian/
     - If you're not on Stanford campus, use
         ```bash
         sudo raspi-config
         ```
         to connect the Raspberry Pi to your home wifi network.
+It's important to connect to the internet over wifi and leave your ethernet port unused.
+This is because our UDPComms library checks that the ethernet adapter has a certain ip and subnet mask so it can do inter-process and inter-device communication.
     - Note: The robot code won't work without following the RPI-Setup instructions linked above because the robot's inter-process communication layer (UDPComms) needs the Pi to have a certain ethernet configuration.
+If you're having problems with the networking, specifically with UDPComms failing, check out this issue: https://groups.google.com/forum/#!topic/stanford-quadrupeds/GO5GPiBUcnc
 2. Test that the Pi works and connects to the internet
     ```bash
     ping www.google.com